cite-architecture/CitableCollection.jl/docs/src/index.md

 Citable objects belong to a cataloged collection.
 We normally work with a single catalog with records for one or more collections, plus a set of data for each cataloged collection.
 We can use Julia's `DataFrame` type for the catalog information, and a Vector of `DataFrame`s for one or more data sets.

+While can work with either a catalog or a data set in distinct `DataFrame`s, the `CitableCollection` module also includes a `CollectionLibrary` structure that has members for a catalog DataFrame, and a Vector of DataFrame for data sets.

 This page briefly shows:

 1. how to read a catalog into a DataFrame
 2. how to read datasets into a Vector of DataFrames
-3. how to read both at once from a single CEX source
+3. how to read both at once into a `CitableLibrary` from a single CEX source

 ### A cataloged collection